salesforcecli/plugin-env/messages/create.sandbox.md

 # error.MissingLicenseType

 The sandbox license type is required, but you didn't provide a value.
 Specify the license type in the sandbox definition file with the "licenseType" option, or specify the --license-type and --name flags at the command-line.
 See https://developer.salesforce.com/docs/atlas.en-us.sf_dev.meta/sf_dev/sf_dev_sandbox_definition.htm for more information.

-# error.DnsTimeout

-The sandbox creation failed because the DNS name resolution timed out.

-# error.PartialSuccess

-If you specified the -a or -s flags, but the sandbox wasn't immediately available, the "env create sandbox" command may not have finished setting the alias or target-org.
-If so, set the alias manually with "sf alias set" and the target-org with "sf config set".

 # error.NoConfig